 Supplements That May Help With Anxiety and Depression

 Herbal remedies for anxiety and depression can provide wonderful support, but there are also a number of supplements that can be very helpful, these include:

 - Magnesium: Research has found that magnesium may help with brain functions that reduce stress and anxiety and, as it is a muscle relaxant, it can help with releasing tension.

 - B Vitamins: B vitamins are so necessary for health in general because they are needed to create energy in the cells.
 They are water soluble vitamins too and we need to take them everyday.
 A vitamin B complex supplement helps boost mental health and energy.
 Deficiencies in B vitamins (esp B6, B9, B12) may cause anxiety and depression (especially if there is a link to low mood or low energy).

-- Omega 3 Fatty Acids (Fish Oil): EPA and DHA are omega-3 fatty acids found in fish oil that are absolutely essential for the brain and to ensure normal function and development.
+- Omega 3 Fatty Acids (Fish Oil): DHA and EPA are fatty acids that can be found in fish oil and they are absolutely essential for the brain and to ensure normal function and development.
 People with depression should consider taking omega-3s from fish oil, as they may see improvements in their symptoms.
 Imbalances in these fatty acids are linked to common mood disorders.

 - Amino Acids: It’s worth considering whether you may be deficient in amino acids /protein; even if your diet has a good source of protein you may not be absorbing efficiently – and some amino acids are precursors to neurotransmitters linked to brain health.
 It’s important to get professional advice on this though.

 - Vitamin D: Research indicates that vitamin D is essential for the regulation of mood and helping to prevent depression.